Net Gamma Exposure

 What Is Net Gamma Exposure?

-Net Gamma Exposure (GEX) quantifies the aggregate gamma position of options market makers across all listed strikes and expirations for a given underlying—most commonly applied to the S&P 500 (SPX/SPY) and single large-cap equities.
-Since dealers typically take the opposite side of retail and institutional options flow, their net gamma position determines whether their delta hedging activity stabilizes or destabilizes spot prices.
+Net Gamma Exposure (GEX) quantifies the aggregate gamma position of options market makers across all listed strikes and expirations for a given underlying, most commonly applied to the S&P 500 (SPX/SPY), Nasdaq-100 (QQQ), and large single-cap equities like Apple or Tesla.
+Since dealers typically take the opposite side of retail and institutional options flow, their net gamma position determines whether their delta hedging activity stabilizes or destabilizes spot prices in a mathematically predictable way.

-Gamma measures the rate of change of an option's delta with respect to the underlying price.
-When dealers are net long gamma (positive GEX), a move higher forces them to sell the underlying to stay delta-neutral, and a move lower forces them to buy—creating a mechanical mean-reverting force.
-When dealers are net short gamma (negative GEX), a move higher forces them to buy the underlying and a move lower forces them to sell, amplifying the move in a pro-cyclical, reflexive loop.
+Gamma measures the rate of change of an option's delta with respect to the underlying price, it is the second derivative of an option's value with respect to spot.
+When dealers are net long gamma (positive GEX), a move higher forces them to sell the underlying to remain delta-neutral, and a move lower forces them to buy.
+This creates a mechanical mean-reverting force that compresses realized volatility.
+When dealers are net short gamma (negative GEX), the hedging logic inverts: a move higher forces them to buy more underlying, and a move lower forces them to sell, amplifying directional moves in a pro-cyclical, reflexive feedback loop.

 Why It Matters for Traders

-GEX is one of the most actionable structural overlays available to equity derivatives traders.
-In high positive GEX regimes, spot prices tend to be pinned near large open interest strikes (particularly around options expiry), realized volatility is suppressed, and intraday ranges compress.
-This is the regime that dominated much of 2017 and the post-COVID bull market of 2021.
+GEX is one of the most structurally grounded overlays available to equity derivatives traders because it is derived from mechanical hedging obligations, not sentiment surveys or technical patterns.
+In high positive GEX regimes, spot prices tend to be pinned near large open interest strikes, particularly in the final days before monthly OPEX, realized volatility is suppressed, and intraday ranges compress into tight bands.
+This dynamic dominated 2017, when the CBOE Volatility Index (VIX) averaged below 11, and characterized much of 2021's relentless, low-drawdown equity grind.

 How to Read and Interpret It

-- Negative GEX < -$1 billion: Dealer hedging becomes pro-cyclical; trending, high-volatility moves become self-sustaining.
-Vol-of-vol tends to spike.
+- Negative GEX < -$1 billion: Dealer hedging turns pro-cyclical.
+Trending, high-volatility moves become self-sustaining.
+Vol-of-vol spikes, put skew steepens dramatically, and gap risk increases substantially overnight.

-GEX data is available through services like SpotGamma, SqueezeMetrics, and various prime broker research desks.
+GEX data is available through services like SpotGamma, SqueezeMetrics, and select prime broker derivatives research desks.
+Most platforms update intraday as open interest shifts.

 Historical Context